Marker Logo

 Erected 1976 by Kentucky Historical Society • Kentucky Department of Transportation.
 (Marker Number 1587.)

 Location.
 36° 30.219′ N, 88° 52.667′ W. Marker is in Fulton, Kentucky, in Fulton County.
-Marker is at the intersection of Carr Street and 2nd Street, on the right when traveling south on Carr Street.
+It is at the intersection of Carr Street and 2nd Street, on the right when traveling south on Carr Street.
 Touch for map.
 Marker is in this post office area: Fulton KY 42041, United States of America.
 Touch for directions.

 Founding Father Marker image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, February 27, 2022
+Photographed by Duane and Tracy Marsteller, February 27, 2022

 2. Founding Father Marker